-Where children leave the school, the Designated Senior Person should ensure their child protection file is transferred to the new school as soon as possible, ensuring secure transit, and confirmation of receipt should be obtained.
+Where children leave the school, the Designated Senior Person should ensure their child protection file is transferred to the new school or college as soon as possible, ensuring secure transit, and confirmation of receipt should be obtained.
 For schools, this should be transferred separately from the main pupil file.
-Receiving schools should ensure key staff such as Designated Senior Persons and SENCOs, are aware as required.
+Receiving schools and colleges should ensure key staff such as Designated Senior Persons and SENCOs or the named person with oversight for SEN in a college, are aware as required.
 If the child has an allocated social worker, they will also inform them of the change of school.

-In addition to the child protection file, the Designated Senior Person should also consider if it would be appropriate to share any information with the new school in advance of a child leaving.
-For example, information that would allow the new school to continue supporting victims of abuse and have that support in place for when the child arrives.
+In addition to the child protection file, the Designated Senior Person should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
+For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.